On the Resilience of Bipartite Networks: Model

 \section{Model}

 In this work, we are concerned with balanced bipartite graphs on $2n$ nodes.
 In a balanced bipartite graph $G=(V,E)$, we have $V = L \cup R$, with $|L| = |R| = n$.
-Our graphs will also have the following asymmetric degree restriction: all vertices in $R$ have degree (at least) $d > 0$.
+Our graphs will also have the following asymmetric degree restriction: all vertices in $R$ have degree (exactly) $d > 0$.

 On such a graph $G$, the following infection process occurs.
 Each node $v$ becomes infected independently at random with probability $\mu$ `by nature'.
 Then, infected nodes spread their infections independently to adjacent uninfected nodes with probability $p$.
 As each new node becomes infected, they have one chance to infect their uninfected neighbors.
 This is known as the independent cascade model in the literature \cite{kempe2003maximizing}.